 |Syrian refugee top student in Australia school

-A Syrian refugee who could hardly speak a word of English two years ago has just passed his high school exams in Australia with flying colours.
-Saad Al-Kaab, 19, has just graduated with the top marks at one of Australia's biggest high schools.
-His outstanding overall grades put him in the top 4 per cent of all graduates in Melbourne.
-Saad fled the civil war in Syria to start a new life in Australia.
-He said: "Coming to a place where you don't know how to speak, where you don't understand people – it was really hard…because it just felt unreal."
-He added: "It really makes me sad to think that I have friends in my school back in Syria who were as good as me, but who didn't have the opportunity that I've had."
+A Syrian refugee who couldn't speak English two years ago has passed his high school exams in Australia.
+Saad Al-Kaab, 19, graduated with top marks.
+His grades put him in the top 4 per cent of graduates in Melbourne.
+Saad escaped civil war in Syria to start a new life.
+He said it was "really hard" in Australia because he could not understand English.
+He said he is sad for his friends in Syria who have not had the opportunity he has had.

 Saad studied English with his cousins in Australia.
 He also watched a live show on TV.
 It was politicians asking their prime minister questions about different issues.
 The show helped his English because: "They use the best, persuasive language in parliament.
 They speak slowly and you can find the words."
 Saad said: "I just want to say thank you so much to Australia for giving me the opportunity.
 It's revived me and given me a new life."